|Unit||Ten Ths., NSA|

 Like other major advanced countries, the definition of the "unemployed" used for Japan's Labour Force Survey conforms to the international standard stipulated by the International Labour Organization (ILO) to grasp the employment and unemployment status objectively.
 Therefore, Japan's definition of the unemployed is not narrower than that of other nations.

-The "unemployed" comprise all persons above a specified age who during the reference period were:
+The ILO defines "unemployed" as all persons above a specified age who during the reference period were:

-Unemployment rate: the percentage of the unemployed to the total labour force (sum of the employed and unemployed), is calculated as follows:
+Unemployment rate: the percentage of the unemployed to the total labor force (sum of the employed and unemployed), is calculated as follows:

 Effective job offering ratio: the ratio of job openings to applicants, including part-time jobs, but excluding new graduates.
 A.k.a. the job-to-applicant ratio, job offers to applicant ratio.
 The effective job offering ratio is calculated as follows: